 Welcome from the Rector

-We live in a society in which many people, especially young adults, say that they are seeking a faith community that both shares their values of love and inclusion and that is also in touch with the most ancient and meaningful traditions of the church.
-Saint Ignatius sits on a corner of West End Avenue and 87th Street living out those very precepts: we participate so very deeply in the liturgical and spiritual traditions of the Catholic faith that are our inheritance and, at the same time, welcome all people to participate at all levels in the ministry of our church—men and women, gay and straight, young and old, rich and poor, white and black.
-A truly open, welcoming, and inviting Anglo-Catholic witness here on the Upper West Side of Manhattan has the promise to serve as a beacon to a church and a world that is looking to find meaning in life, to find love and acceptance, to find the God who loves us all, and a community that seeks to live out this reality.
+Perhaps the most important thing to know about us is that we are community that strives to be warm, loving, and inclusive and at the same time practice a form of worship that connects us with some of the most enduring traditions of the church.
+We believe that a truly open, welcoming, and inviting Christian witness here on the Upper West Side of Manhattan has the promise to serve as a beacon to a church and a world that is looking to find meaning in life, to find love and acceptance, to find the God who loves us all, and a community that seeks to live out this reality.